+What is tooth gemination?
 The tooth bud, also called the tooth germ, is a group of cells that eventually forms a tooth.
 Each bud or germ will normally result in one tooth.
 Gemination occurs when a single bud splits and forms two teeth.
-Poland's Wroclaw Medical University explains that the resulting tooth has two crowns but only one root.
-In the dental arch (the arrangement of teeth on the jaw), it appears as one tooth.
+Germination typically looks like a single enlarged tooth, so there’s no difference in your tooth count.

-Although sometimes confused with tooth gemination, tooth fusion is a different condition.
-In the case of the latter, two adjacent tooth buds begin to develop separately and join in the final stage of tooth development.
-The fused teeth take up as much room in the mouth as two separate teeth.
+People sometimes confuse gemination in teeth with tooth fusion, but tooth fusion is a different condition.
+Tooth fusion happens when two adjacent tooth buds begin to develop separately and join in the final tooth development stage.
+The fused, enlarged tooth takes up as much room in the mouth as two separate teeth.

 Dentists will often begin a diagnosis with a visual inspection.
 To determine whether the tooth is geminated or fused, the dentist may need to count the number of teeth in the mouth.
 Frontiers in Physiology reports that people with geminated teeth display a normal number of teeth since the oversized tooth is counted as one, while people with tooth fusion appear to have fewer than average teeth.

-X-ray images can also help dentists diagnose gemination and fusion, since X-rays reveal the interior structure of the teeth.
-Geminated teeth usually show a pulp cavity that's either partially or completely united, and fused teeth have completely separate pulp cavities.
+X-ray images can also help dentists diagnose gemination and fusion since X-rays reveal the teeth’s interior structure.
+Geminated teeth usually show a pulp cavity that's either partially or entirely united, and fused teeth have completely separate pulp cavities.

-Double teeth most frequently develop within the incisors, or front teeth, reports Wroclaw Medical University.
-This means the abnormality may be visible in a patient's smile.
+Because geminated teeth most commonly appear in the front teeth, it may affect a patient's smile.
 Additionally, the oversized teeth may crowd the mouth and cause other teeth to become crooked.
 This can lead to bite problems that may need orthodontic treatment.
+Both geminated and fused teeth are also more vulnerable to cavities and periodontal disease due to the grooves and spaces where bacteria and plaque can collect.

 After an extraction, dentists have various methods of replacing the tooth.
 These include dental bridges and dental implants.
-Dental bridges are prosthetic teeth that are anchored in place by the adjacent teeth, while dental implants are prosthetic teeth that are surgically implanted in the jaw.
+Dental bridges are prosthetic teeth anchored in place by the adjacent teeth, while dental implants are prosthetic teeth that require surgery to implant them in the jaw.

-Geminated teeth are unusual, but they can be treated.
-After examining your teeth and your particular condition, your dentist can determine which, if any, of these treatments is suitable for you.
+Geminated teeth are unusual but treatable.
+After examining your teeth, your particular condition, and your needs, your dental professional can work with you to determine which, if any, of these treatments is suitable for you.